edmBernard/blog_define_by_run/readme.md

 I will try to put the light on some points why there is so much hype on imperative framework/API.

+I will show you a full example on three framework Mxnet, Gluon and Pytorch.
+Full code can be found [here]()
+I will use them to illustrate my point of view;

+If you already now these framework you can directly switch to the end.
+So lets begin with an MNIST example :)

 ## Debugging

 Easier to debug neural network is the main point use in comparison between imperative and symbolic framework.
 But for new user, when we test